vohcolab/TrainingSessions/Python 101/README.md

 # Contents
-* What is a program
+* What is a programming language
-* What is a programming language for
+* Data types, functions and classes in Python
-* Functions/Classes in Python
+* If blocks
-*
+* for blocks

 # Value for Health Colab